homemade applesauce in a glass serving cup on an apple themed tablecloth

 Different apples different texture

-apples cooking in a saucepan
+Mashed cooked apples in a pot.

 Mash